 There are so many good things to eat at this new art mall that they might as well call it a food mall.
 We worked our way through to select the best coffee shop, afternoon-tea room, tea takeaway, burger bar and noodle shop (okay, there are two noodle spots on the list – it’s been hard!), dessert place, healthy eatery, grocer and more.

 Here’s our pick of the best of the best at K11 MUSEA:

-Another beloved Japanese brand that brings over its ingredients directly from Japan is Afternoon Tea TEAROOM, opened for nearly 30 years.
-Along with the famed Japanese hospitality, you can sit down for a cuppa, decadent sweets like parfaits topped with fresh cream and pastas and sarnies for some feasting in the arvo.
+A beloved Japanese brand that brings over its ingredients directly from Japan is Afternoon Tea TEAROOM, open for nearly 30 years.
+Along with the famed Japanese hospitality, you can sit down for a cuppa, decadent sweets like strawberry scone shortcake and Mont-Blanc and pasta and French toast sarnie savouries for some feasting in the arvo.